ausaccessfed/dev-portal/docs/_pages/keycloak.markdown

 ![OpenID connect provider](/assets/images/new-identity-provider.png)

-* When signing in, you will now see the option to sign in with 'oidc' (or whatever `alias` you chose to identify your identity provider).
+* When next signing in, you will see the option to sign in with 'oidc' (or whatever `alias` you chose to identify your identity provider).
 * Click on 'oidc'.

 ![Sign in with oidc](/assets/images/sign-in-with-oidc.png)